guhilling/smart-release-plugin/README.md

 * Create a branch from one of the tags created during a regular release.
 The `release-info.json` must exist.
 * Fix your bugs.
-* Create a bugfix release by running `mvn smart-release-plugin:release -DbugfixRelease=true`
+* Create a bugfix release by running `mvn smart-release:release -DbugfixRelease=true`
 * The same steps as above are run but a new bugfix number will be appended to the latest minor version number.

 ### Merging changes between branches.